 Kansas' Leaders in Uterine Fibroid Treatment

-The interventional radiologists at The University of Kansas Hospital specialize in uterine fibroid embolization as a treatment for fibroids.
-If you would like to schedule an appointment, please call (913) 588-1030.
+The interventional radiologists at The University of Kansas Medical Center specialize in the uterine fibroid embolization procedure as a treatment for fibroids.
+If you have been diagnosed with fibroids, please call (913) 588-1030 or request an appointment online to schedule a visit at our interventional radiology clinic in Kansas City and Overland Park.

 What Causes Fibroids?